uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 * All of your Python code must be in `outliner.py`.
 * All of your CSS code must be in `style.css`.
 * All of your JS code must be in `main.js`.
-* All of your HTML must be created dynamically using plain JS in `main.js`.
+* All of your elements must be created dynamically using plain JS to manipulate the DOM in `main.js`.
     * You must not modify `ui.html`.
     * `ui.html` must be the only HTML served by flask (on the route `/`).
 * Using of any frontend frameworks, CSS libraries, JS libraries or frameworks is forbidden.